London

 May 2019 — The ornate front gates of Buckingham Palace display the Royal Coat of Arms of the United Kingdom, rendered in gilded bronze against black wrought iron.
 The emblem—featuring a crowned lion and a chained unicorn supporting a quartered shield—symbolizes the unity of England, Scotland, and Ireland under the Crown.
 Each detail of the design, from the gilded laurel bursts to the scrollwork on the surrounding ironwork, reflects both heraldic tradition and the craftsmanship of early twentieth-century metalworkers.
 These gates form one of the most photographed entrances in the world, standing as a ceremonial threshold to Britain’s royal residence.

-Buckingham Palace Front Facade at Dusk
+Buckingham Palace East Facade at Dusk, London

-Buckingham Palace Front Facade at Dusk
+Buckingham Palace East Facade at Dusk, London

 May 2019 — The east front of Buckingham Palace, photographed at dusk, displays the neoclassical grandeur of Britain’s royal residence.
 Designed by architect Sir Aston Webb and completed in 1913, the symmetrical limestone facade is illuminated softly against a violet evening sky.
 Ornate wrought-iron gates adorned with gilded royal crests frame the main entrance, while gas-style lamps evoke the palace’s Edwardian-era detailing.
 The balanced rhythm of Corinthian pilasters and sash windows underscores the building’s enduring place as both a functioning royal residence and an architectural symbol of the British monarchy.